-Orwell wrote Animal Farm as an allegory, a symbolic representation of real events.
-Many characters and events in the novel symbolize people in the Russian Revolution and the Soviet Union.
-Here are some of the animals who symbolize individuals or groups in Soviet society: Mr. Jones (Russian Tsar and the aristocratic order); Old Major (Karl Marx and Vladimir Lenin); Napoleon (Stalin); Snowball (Trotsky); Squealer (the press); the pigs (ruling bureaucrats); and Moses the Raven (organized religion).
+As Orwell wrote Animal Farm as an allegory—a symbolic representation of real events—many characters and events in the novel symbolize individuals or groups in the Russian Revolution and the Soviet Union.
+Some of the characters who symbolize individuals or groups in Soviet society include Mr. Jones (the Russian Tsar and the old aristocratic order); Old Major (Karl Marx and Vladimir Lenin); Napoleon (Stalin); Snowball (Trotsky); Squealer (the press); the dogs (the secret police); and Moses the Raven (organized religion).
 Nearly all of the other animals represent the working class and Soviet peasants.
-For a more complete list, see the "Character" section.

 At this there was a terrible baying sound outside, and nine enormous dogs wearing brass-studded collars came bounding into the barn.
 They dashed straight for Snowball, who only sprang from his place just in time to escape their snapping jaws.